d-sutariya/GenAI-Product-Recommandation-Engine/README.md

 # GenAI Product Recommendation Engine

 ## Overview
-This project implements a Retrieval-Augmented Generation (RAG) engine for product recommendation using Model Context Protocol (MCP).
+This project implements a Retrieval-Augmented Generation (RAG) engine for product recommendation using Model Context Protocol (MCP) and Agentic AI(Langgraph).
 It leverages LangGraph for agent orchestration and integrates various modules for perception, decision-making, memory, and action.

 ## Tech Stack
 - **Python**